Green Tea versus Coffee: Effects on Mental + Physical Performance

 Over the course of five days, I had consumed 2 grams of matcha (a full teaspoon, amounting to 44mg of caffeine) prior to testing myself both physically and mentally each day, alternating the order of the activities.

-* My exercise/heart-rate charts indicated an increased average of +6 BPM (from 121/BPM baseline to 127 BPM); it is worth nothing that I had expected the BPM to drop as my physical tolerance for the activities had increased.
+Notes * I noticed a very clear cardiovascular improvement, which can possibly be attributed to green tea/matchas influence on the vascular system (see studies below). * I didn't notice any improvement in my strength capability but did find that I had more sustained performance capacity over the duration of 40 minutes. * My exercise/heart-rate charts indicated an increased average of +6 BPM (from 121/BPM baseline to 127 BPM); it is worth nothing that I had expected the BPM to drop as my physical tolerance for the activities had increased.
 The fact that it had increased could be due to the matcha as much as it could be due to the placebo effect or a myriad of other subtle factors like sleep, diet, or fatigue.

-It's necessary to mention that a number of scientific findings surrounding the innumerable health benefits of green tea catechins (amplified in matcha powder) are those which are associated with long-term use; in other words, there does not seem to be substantive evidence of a direct correlation between consuming matcha powder and experiencing an immediate surge of positive side-effects.¹
+Research It's necessary to mention that a number of scientific findings surrounding the innumerable health benefits of green tea catechins (amplified in matcha powder) are those which are associated with long-term use; in other words, there does not seem to be substantive evidence of a direct correlation between consuming matcha powder and experiencing an immediate surge of positive side-effects.¹

 It's also worth mentioning that various studied benefits (i.e. anti-inflammation) have been achieved through the ingestion of very high levels of green tea - not those that would typically be consumed by normal dietary standards.²

 Despite these facts, there are several indicators that matcha powder does equate to an instantaneous sense of alertness and an increased level of physical energy.
-A number of studies have observed positive effects of GTE [green tea extract] on fat metabolism at rest and during exercise, following both shorter and longer term intake.³
+A number of studies have observed positive effects of GTE [green tea extract] on fat metabolism at rest andduringexercise, following both shorter and longer term intake.³

 It was found that short term green tea ingestion significantly elevated fat oxidation and plasma glycerol levels before and post intermittent sprinting exercise.
-Epinephrine levels were elevated during exercise and norepinephrine levels were increased post-exercise after green tea ingestion.
+Epinephrine levels were elevated during exercise and norepinephrine levels were increased post-exercise after green tea ingestion.⁴

 Ostensibly, it seems that an increase in exercise intensity equates to increased fat oxidation levels; in other words, when exercise levels increase, so does fat oxidation level, and this is what purports to evidence higher energy caused by green tea extract or matcha powder.